Para-Lang/para-compiler/docs/source/installation.rst

 C-Compiler Setup
 ================

-Note that at the moment, it will be very likely that the Para-C CLI build will be shipped per default with `gcc` or `mingw-w64`, as such this will become deprecated in the next few releases.
+Note that at the moment, it will be very likely that the Para CLI build will be shipped per default with `gcc` or `mingw-w64`, as such this will become deprecated in the next few releases.